Forestry & Wildlife

 He said powdered sugar, although white, contains cornstarch to prevent caking and clumping.
 The additive isn’t good for the birds and can encourage fermentation of the sugar water, so it should be avoided.

 “White sugar has been purified to remove all of the molasses, whereas brown sugar has not,” Anderson said.
 “Molasses contains iron.
-Even though the amounts of iron in brown sugar and other foods are not harmful—and may even be helpful—to people, hummingbirds would consume enough iron from a brown sugar solution that it would be harmful.”
+Even though the amounts of iron in brown sugar and other foods are not harmful—and may even be helpful—to people, hummingbirds would consume enough iron from a brown sugar solution that it could be harmful.”

 Anderson said it is best to avoid red dye altogether.